mjanbon/Numerical-Comparison/README.md

 # My Coding Experience #
 Before this course I had coded through Datacamp exercises in the previous semester.
 I had also take a theoretical algorithms class during my bachelors as well as coded linear regression in STATA for a research project and taken python classes on my own on codeacademy.

+Since then, I have learnt how to use libraries specific to neuroscience and psychology such as expyriment, as well as more general ones such as pygame and general skills such as using RegEx.
+General skills, such as writing clean code and using github are probably the most valuable skills I learnt, as well as effectively being able to parse documentation.

+Whilst this course has to be tailored to programmers of all levels I found that the first few classes were quite slow.
+Perhaps many groups could be formed in the future (rather than a breakout room) according to previous coding experience although I think the ideal solution would be to have a year long PCBS course (which is undoubtedly more effective than Datacamp courses).
+More mini projects would also have been nice.

+Overall though, this course must have been difficult to teach, especially online, and I appreciated the effort, planning and feedback that went into giving the course, designing the exercises and running the PCBS website.
+Thank you Christophe and Cedric!